 - Preheat your oven to 350 degrees.

-- Blend together all ingredients together in a high-powered blender or food processor
+- Blend together all ingredients together in a high-powered blender or food processor (you can also do this by hand).

 - Cut into squares (or any other shape you like) using a pizza cutter or knife.